-There are many things to love about the card, like the 50,000 point welcome bonus, triple points on dining and travel, a Priority Pass membership, Visa Infinite perks, car rental and travel coverage, and much more.
+The Chase Sapphire Reserve® Card (review) is one of the most popular premium travel rewards credit cards.
+There are many things to love about the card, like the great welcome bonus, triple points on dining and travel, a Priority Pass membership, Visa Infinite perks, car rental and travel coverage, and much more.

-What is the Chase Sapphire Reserve $300 travel credit?
+What Is The Chase Sapphire Reserve $300 Travel Credit?

 Every cardmember year, the Chase Sapphire Reserve offers a $300 travel credit.
 This credit is applied to purchases automatically — there’s no need to register — and you can use it over as many purchases as needed until the credit is completely used up (so that can be a single $300 purchase, 10 purchases of $30 each, etc.).
 This comes in the form of a statement credit that posts shortly after you make your purchase.